Governor admits affair, denies blackmail

 CNN affiliate KMOV published an investigation alleging that Greitens, who is married, had a sexual relationship with an unidentified woman.
 The woman's ex-husband cooperated with KMOV, providing what he said was a recording from 2015 of his former wife describing in detail disturbing interactions she had with Greitens.

-In the recording aired by KMOV, the woman says she went to Greitens' house, where a sexual encounter took place, and that he took a photo of her while she was blindfolded and her hands were taped together.
+In the recording aired by KMOV, the woman says she went to Greitens' house, where a sexual encounter took place.

-"You're never going to mention my name, otherwise there will be pictures of me (the woman) everywhere," she recalled Greitens telling her, according to the recording.
+"And he used some sort of tape, I don't what it was, and taped my hands to these rings and then put a blindfold on me," she said in the recording, recalling that Greitens told her that "'you're never going to mention my name,' otherwise there will be pictures of me (the woman) everywhere."

 In the recorded conversation, the woman said Greitens apologized to her afterwards and told her he had deleted the picture, KMOV reported.